Stemma del Comune di Serradifalco

 As shown on the

 The raptor shown on the seal is interpreted by some as an eagle holding a torch in its beak, but I prefer to interpret it as a hawk or falcon.
-The falcon, symbol of a leader's swiftness and courage, represents the town's name (originally Serra del Falco), which means "Mountain of the Hawk".
+The falcon, symbol of a leader's swiftness and courage, represents the town's name (originally Serra del Falcone), which means 'Mountain of the Hawk'.
 The hawk also represents one who does not rest until his objective is achieved.
 The Sicilian language is more ancient than the Tuscan dialect that is the "official" Italian language.
 In Sicilian, the name of the town is pronounced SERRADIFARCU (sair-uh-dee-FAR-koo).

-The entire shield is bordered by branches of indigenous trees: on the left, the olive, for peace; on the right, the oak, signifying strength and endurance.
+The entire shield is bordered by branches of indigenous trees: on the left, the laurel, (Sicilian 'addauru') an emblem of prosperity and fame; on the right, the oak ('querciu'), signifying strength and endurance.

 (Analysis of the Seal of the Town of Serradifalco, based on assumptions by Angelo F. Coniglio.)